 And it’s a darn good thing that you’ll only find me at the mall once or twice a year because more trips would like equal more pretzels.
-And as much as I love them, I’ve only made them once before, admittedly to great success but since Kyle isn’t a huge fan (crazy boy), I haven’t made them again.
+And as much as I love them, I’ve only made them once or twice before, admittedly to great success but since Kyle isn’t a huge fan (crazy boy), I haven’t made them again.

-And don’t be intimidated by making homemade soft pretzels either because this recipe is practically fool-proof.
+And don’t be intimidated by making these homemade soft pretzel bites either because this recipe is practically fool-proof.
 I not only halved the recipe (something that isn’t always recommended with yeast recipes), but I also refrigerated the dough overnight after the rise (something that is usually done to yeast dough before the rise, if at all).
 I let the dough come back to room temperature for about 2 hours before using it and the pretzel bites turned out like a dream.

 If one batch of pretzels is too much for your needs or you want to make them in advance for a party, these pretzel bites can be frozen after you cut them and before you boil them.
 Place the dough pieces on a parchment-lined baking sheet and freeze then toss them in a zip-top bag.
 When you want them later, boil them directly from the freezer (add an extra 15 seconds to the boil time) and bake for the time instructed.

 For the pretzels: